Mountain bike tours

 Safety information

-Use marked bike trails and routes only, making sure you observe all signposting.
 The Glacier Bike Tour route is under development and is not signposted.
 While on the route, you can find your way using the Outdoor Active app.
+When planning, take into account participants’ fitness level and ability.
+All riding is at one’s own risk.

 Additional information